Zhuinden/realm-monarchy/README.md

 # Information

-Listening for copied/mapped results happens on a background looper thread.
+Listening for copied/mapped results happens on the background looper thread.

+Listening for paged results happens on the background looper thread.

 Listening for managed results happens on the UI thread.